They say ”Comparison is the thief of joy”!

 Or companies can offer to pay you the training as long as you accept to work for them after finishing it.

-This benefit is addressed to CR England trucking school, since they are open to hiring all drivers in the country for all kinds of roles.
+This benefit is addressed to CR England trucking school since they are open to hiring all drivers in the country for all kinds of roles.

-You know what feels good?
+Do you know what feels good?

 Knowing you can haul hazardous materials or over-sized loads cross-country, no matter what the weather conditions, knowing you can handle whatever Mother Nature throws at you.